chloesyy/cloud-computing/server/database/readme.md

 Type: Enter Custom TCP Rule.
 Protocol: Enter TCP.
 Port Range: Enter the port of your RDS DB instance.
-Source: Enter the private IP address of your EC2 instance.
+Source: Enter the private IP address of EC2 instance of front-end server.

+# Initialise RDS database
+1. SSH into EC2 instance of front-end server.

+The following steps are for running the initialisation code for RDS database on Jupyter Notebook.
+2. Install Miniconda by following https://varhowto.com/install-miniconda-ubuntu-20-04/ and https://medium.com/@GalarnykMichael/aws-ec2-part-3-installing-anaconda-on-ec2-linux-ubuntu-dbef0835818a
+3. conda install jupyter
+4. conda install psycopg2
+5. install pandas
+6. Connect to Jupyter Notebook (https://towardsdatascience.com/setting-up-and-using-jupyter-notebooks-on-aws-61a9648db6c5)
+7. Run the relevant cells of Initialise DB.ipynb (cells 1-9)